Assigning times to minimise reachability in temporal graphs: The case of singleton edge classes

-We now give a more general result, showing that we can solve \singTempOrd\, in polynomial time on trees whenever the maximum permitted reachability is bounded by a constant; in fact we give an FPT algorithm with respect to this parameterisation.
+Recall from Theorem \ref{thm:sing-hard-new} that the problem remains NP-complete on general graphs even when the maximum permitted reachability is bounded by a constant.
+We now consider this setting with the additional restriction that the input graph is a tree, and show that we can solve \singTempOrd\, in polynomial time; in fact we give an FPT algorithm with respect to the parameter $k$ (maximum permitted reachability set size).
 We use a dynamic programming approach, working from the leaves to an arbitrarily chosen root vertex of the tree.
-For each vertex $v$, we record a set of states that captures concisely the relevant information about all possible orderings of the edges in the subtree rooted at $v$.
+For each vertex $v$, we record a set of states that captures concisely the relevant information about all possible orderings of the edges in the subtree rooted at~$v$.

-\begin{thm} When the underlying graph $G$ is a tree, \singTempOrd\, can be solved in time $n \cdot k^{\mathcal{O}(k)}$. \end{thm} \begin{proof} Let $(T=(V_T,E_T),\mathcal{E} = \{{e}:e \in E_T\},k)$ be the input to our instance of \singTempOrd.
+\begin{thm} When the underlying graph $G$ is a tree, \singTempOrd\, can be solved in time $n \cdot k^{\mathcal{O}(k)}$. \end{thm} \begin{proof} Let $(T=(V_T,E_T),E_T,k)\}$ be the input to our instance of \singTempOrd.
 We fix an arbitrary root vertex $v_r \in V_T$, and for each $v \in V_T$ we denote by $T_v$ the subtree of $T$ rooted at $v$.
 For every vertex $v \in V_T$ other than the root, we refer to the first edge on the path from $v$ to $v_r$ as $e_{v \uparrow}$.
 By Observation \ref{prop:degree}, we may assume that the maximum degree of $T$ is at most $k-1$.

 For each vertex $v$ in $V_T$, we record a set of states; a state is a pair $(\alpha, \beta)$ where $\alpha, \beta \in [k]$.
-For vertex $v$, we say a state $(\alpha, \beta)$ is \emph{realisable} if there is an ordering of the edges incident at vertices in $T_v$ such that: \begin{enumerate} \item $e_{v \uparrow}$ is assigned time $\tau_{\uparrow}$, \item the largest reachability set within $T_v$ that reaches $v$ before $\tau_{\uparrow}$ is of size $\alpha$, \item the number of vertices (including $v$) reachable from $v$ after $\tau_{\uparrow}$ is exactly $\beta$, and \item there is no reachability set within $T_v$ under this temporal ordering of size more than $k$. \end{enumerate} Observe that there are at most $k^2$ possible states for any vertex.
+For vertex $v$, we say a state $(\alpha, \beta)$ is \emph{realisable} if there is an ordering of the edges incident at vertices in $T_v$ such that: \begin{enumerate} \item $e_{v \uparrow}$ is assigned time $\tau_{\uparrow}$, \item the largest reachability set within $T_v$ that reaches $v$ before $\tau_{\uparrow}$ is of size~$\alpha$, \item the number of vertices (including $v$) reachable within $T_v$ from $v$ after $\tau_{\uparrow}$ is exactly $\beta$, and \item there is no reachability set within $T_v$ under this temporal ordering of size more than $k$. \end{enumerate} Observe that there are at most $k^2$ possible states for any vertex.

 It is straightforward to generate all realisable states at a leaf $u$: the realisable states here are precisely the states $(1,1)$.
 Now consider a non-leaf vertex $v$.
 Assume that we have a list of all realisable states for each child of $v$.
 We argue that we can efficiently find all realisable states of $v$ from the realisable states of its children.